www-splitcells-net/net.splitcells.network/CONTRIBUTING.md

 ## Notes

 Signing by PGP or SSH key is not required.
-Also, most open source projects do not do this and this does not seem to cause legal problem.
+Also, most open source projects do not do this and this does not seem to cause legal problems.
 The [Linux Kernel](https://docs.kernel.org/process/maintainer-pgp-guide.html) does not sign commits and instead focuses on verifying the developer communication instead.
-Furthermore, all signature will be temporarily valid as well, which reduces it usefulness, also it does not mean, that check a repo regarding an expired key has not its use cases.
+Furthermore, all signature will be temporarily valid as well, which reduces it usefulness in practice, also it does not mean, that checking a repo regarding an expired key has not its use cases.
-In the hand, commit signing creates a huge burden and has no benefits if it is not used properly.
+On the other hand, commit signing creates a huge burden and has no benefits, if it is not used properly.
 Therefore, it is disregarded as a requirement.